theochem/horton/doc/user_hf_dft.rst

   be found in :ref:`ref_functionals`.
 Note that Horton does not support the MGGA's yet.

-Using these classes, one can construct the Hatree-Fock or a DFT effective Hamiltonian.
+Using these classes, you can construct the Hatree-Fock or a DFT effective Hamiltonian.